-But let’s be honest: lots of the blanket storage ideas on the interwebs are not made for real people.
-My blankets are not all in perfectly coordinating colors, sizes… and I’m definitely not using my precious energy to fold my blankets up every day.
+Why are 98% of the blanket storage ideas on the interwebs not made for real people!?
+My blankets are not all in perfectly coordinating colors, sizes… and I’m definitely not using my precious energy to perfectly fold them up every day.

 So, I decided to dive in and collect allll the possible options for storing your blankets in real life.
 I’m including some of my favorite ideas, the easiest ideas, and some really unique ones.